 Payment Gateway vs Payment Processor

 Let’s figure out the difference between payment processing vs payment gateway.
 What should a customer do to pay for goods with a credit card at a brick-and-mortar store?
 Sure, to put their credit card out from the bag or wallet and scan it with a credit/debit card reader.
 A payment gateway in an online store is analogous to a credit/debit card reader in a physical store.
-The difference is, terminals are a part of the Point of Sale (POS) system, while a hosted payment page is designed for Card Not Present (CNP) payments.
+The difference is, that terminals are a part of the Point of Sale (POS) system, while a hosted payment page is designed for Card Not Present (CNP) payments.
 So, an online payment gateway works as a mediator that transfers the payment data from a device to a payment processor.

 We may distinguish between the following types of payment gateways:

 • Traditional payment gateways.
-These are like virtual terminals that require clients to manually enter their payment details.
+These are virtual terminals that require clients to manually enter their payment details.

 • Digital payment gateways.
 This technology offers the same benefits as traditional gateways do.
 Beyond these pros, it allows for dipped and tapped payments via a smartphone or POS.
 Also, hosted payment gateways enable merchants to integrate transactions with various software solutions.
 Or they can use non-hosted payment gateways and accept online payments directly on their site.

 And what is a payment processor then?
-A payment processor controls and manages all processes that occur after a client enters payment information and clicks the “Ok” button.
+A payment processor controls and manages all processes that occur after a client enters payment information and clicks the “OK” button.
 The processor’s main function is to ensure data transfer between a client’s bank account and a merchant’s bank account.
-If we compare the function of the payments gateway vs processor, the role of the former is somewhat narrower.
+If we compare the function of the payments gateway vs the processor, the role of the former is somewhat narrower.
 A payment gateway ensures that data is passed to the right place, while a payment service provider accepts electronic payments and takes care of the rest.

 Payment processor integration cannot go without a payment gateway and vice versa.
 But there is no need to worry — as a rule, payment solution providers offer both functions.
 In the next sections, we will show you how to choose the right hosted payment provider and how to integrate a payment gateway into a website to increase your client’s trust.